Emma de Guader, Countess of Norfolk: Marriage

-At Exning in Cambridge, at 1075 Emma married Ralph de Gael the earl of East Anglia, after his father.
-King William I is believed to have opposed the match.
+At Exning near Cambridge, at 1075 Emma married Ralph de Gael the Earl of East Anglia, after his father.
+King William is believed to have opposed the match.
 Some writers believe that William's opposition was possibly due to the fact that uniting two huge estates and royal lines could be perceived as a threat, noting that he had previously poisoned relatives that stood in his way to the throne.

 Defence of Norwich Castle

 At the "brides ale" or wedding feast, Emma's brother and husband planned a rebellion against William the Conqueror but were betrayed.
 Her brother was captured and then imprisoned for many years by William but her husband escaped to Denmark to raise help.
 Others who had supported the rebellion were subjected to violence.
 Emma stayed to defend Norwich Castle which was besieged by William.
 Despite the odds against her, and those at the castle, she bravely refused to give in to the king's men.
 She organised the defense of the town for so long that William eventually had to compromise with her to restore peace.
 Part of the settlement included a safe passage for herself and her troops in exchange for her castle.
-The Countess left for Brittany, where she was joined by her husband.

 Life in Brittany

-Emma went to live in Brittany with her husband, at their vast inherited estates, including the castles of Wader and Montfort.
-They had at least three children, and her son Raoul II inherited their estates.
+The Countess left for Brittany, where she was joined by her husband.
+They lived in Brittany on their vast inherited estates, including the castles of Wader and Montfort.
+In 1076 there Ralph joined a rebellion against the Duke of Britanny and there was an unsuccessful siege of Dol castle.
+The couple had at least three children, and her son Raoul II inherited their estates.